emmanuel-karanja/MultilayerCache/readme.md

 This approach ensures that your caching strategy is **systematic, scalable, and maintainable**, minimizing stale data while maximizing performance.
 # MultilayerCache

-**MultilayerCache** is a .NET solution implementing a multi-layer caching system using both in-memory and Redis backends with Protocol Buffers serialization.
+**MultilayerCache** is a .NET solution implementing the PICUS multi-layer caching system using both in-memory and Redis backends with Protocol Buffers serialization.
 This project includes automation scripts for dependency setup, .proto compilation, build, test, and Docker integration.

 ---